MEET OUR PRESIDENT

 A message from our president

-Extract from The Chamber magazine.
-January 2022
+Extract from South Cheshire Chamber Business magazine June 2022